-Bonuses Earned under Executive Performance Plan for 2013
+Bonuses Earned under Executive Performance Plan for 2017

-The Company's adjusted return on equity and increase in share price during the 2013 fiscal year did not exceed either of the minimum thresholds established by the Compensation Committee and the Board of Directors.
-As a result, no bonuses were awarded under the EPP to the five participating executive officers.
+The Company's adjusted return on equity during the 2017 fiscal year did not exceed the minimum threshold established by the Compensation Committee and the Board Directors.
+As a result, no bonuses were awarded under the EPP to the five participating executive officers and other participating executives.